Dr. Levy is an integrative holistic medicine specialist. He is board certified in Internal Medicine (1989) and Integrative Holistic Medicine (2003).

 Dr. Levy has developed an extensive informal network with many other practitioners.
 If acupuncture, chiropractic, homeopathy, hypnotherapy, massage therapy, naturopathy, or a variety of other complementary modalities of treatment may be beneficial for an individual patient, names of practitioners, along with contact information will be provided.

 Dr. Levy has acquired expertise in many areas of preventive care such as nutrition, exercise, cancer screening, prevention of heart disease, and prevention of osteoporosis.
-He offers periodic public presentations on these topics and provides detailed educational outlines on each of these subjects on his health information web site, www.drlevyhealthinfo.com.
+He offers periodic public presentations on these topics and provides detailed educational outlines on each of these subjects on his health information web site.

 Appointments are available on Mondays and on Wednesday afternoons.
 Dr. Levy does not bill insurance companies.
 Payment is expected at the time of service, by cash, check, or credit card.
 The fee schedule is in the Patient Agreement.
 Upon request, a receipt will be provided which the patient may submit to the health insurance company for reimbursement.
 Patients must sign a Patient Agreement prior to the initial visit.
 This can be submitted online, printed from this web site or mailed to the patient upon request.
 After the initial visit, follow up is available by phone or e mail, as an alternative to a follow up office visit, with the charge for the follow up based on time devoted to the phone call or e mail.
 Patients who wish to communicate by e mail will need to review the office e mail policy and sign a consent form which is provided at the initial office visit.
-The entire office visit note is dictated after the visit and provided to the patient by email or US mail, depending upon patient preference.
+A typewritten summary of each office visit is prepared within 48 hours of the visit and provided to the patient by email or US mail, depending upon patient preference.

 Dr. Levy practices Integrative Medicine.
 A few of the tenets of Integrative Medicine are (1) recognition of the healing response as innate - the primary role of the practitioner is to remove any blocks to healing, (2) recognition of the importance of good nutrition, regular exercise, and other lifestyle factors in the achievement of optimal health, (3) recognition of the role of vitamins, minerals, herbs, and dietary supplements in the treatment of many health ailments, (4) recognition of the role of complementary practitioners such as naturopaths, chiropractors and acupuncturists in our health care system, and (5) recognition of the importance of education of the patient.
 Integrative Medicine encompasses the use of prescription medications when indicated; Dr. Levy is qualified to write prescriptions if requested by the patient.